The Shout: Reception

 The Monthly Film Bulletin wrote: "Let down, finally, only by the wild antics of the conclusion, which almost suggests that this is the intellectual's Exorcist, The Shout is an elegant mirror-box construction, with uniquely dovetailed performances from its starry cast."

 Leslie Halliwell wrote "Curiously gripping but ultimately pointless fable, very well done to little purpose."

 In The Radio Times Guide to Films Adrian Turner gave the film 3/5 stars, writing: "Robert Graves's weird story becomes a weird movie, directed by Polish émigré Jerzy Skolimowski and starring Alan Bates as the mysterious interloper who claims to have murdered his family in Australia and is the custodian of various aboriginal curses.
 Chief of these is the ability to shout so loudly that it can kill.
 John Hurt and Susannah York are among those reaching for their earplugs."

 Adam Scovell wrote for the BFI: "Polish director Jerzy Skolimowski brought a unique, outsider’s eye to the portrayal of Britain on film.
 He brilliantly faked much of London in Deep End (1970) while characterising the same city as an incredibly paranoid, almost dystopian zone in Moonlighting (1982).
 Most effective of all, however, is the director’s strange and darkly magical portrayal of the English coastline in his 1978 film The Shout, which contains – among many other unique things – one of British cinema’s most unnerving examples of sound design."

 Michael Brooke wrote in Sight and Sound: "Skolimowski turns outwardly familiar English coastal landscapes into something deeply troubling, without ever resorting to stock horror film tropes.
 Instead, he finds naggingly unsettling details in unexpected crannies – a chicken trophy that's half stuffed, half skeletal, mounted above a selection of Francis Bacon prints in the studio of Anthony Fielding (John Hurt), a composer of electronic music who achieves his 'natural' effects by trapping bees in glass jars sealed by a microphone.
 And he's not even the strange one."

 William Johnson wrote in Film Quarterly: "The maker of a film like The Shout has somehow to organize all the multifarious interactions of image, sound and content that baffle conscious preprogramming.
 Whatever the resource behind that "somehow," Skolimowski has at last tapped it."

+On the review aggregator website Rotten Tomatoes, 86% of 14 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 67 out of 100 based on 8 critics, which the site labels as "generally favorable" reviews.